svenb/svenb.github.io/MapsPlugin/README.md

      v.
 0.1 Added Message to Enter an Adress insted of showing London
      v.
 0.2 Added the Function to select a MapType e.g Satelite / Hypbrid in the Config Bar of the PlugIn using the Choise Propertie

+     Direction Addon

+     v.
+0.1 You can Make Direction with the MapsPlugin